Do you really want to sell your home?

 We’ve gone thru most of the unavoidable costs of selling a house in Mesa, but there’s other things that you may or may not want to pay for, based on your situation.
 Staging – It’s very good practice to remove clutter & give your home a deep cleaning before putting your home on the market.
 If you want to take it a step further, you may want to hire a home stager to make your home even more visually appealing.
 They may rearrange or even rent furniture and paint walls, and will run you about $1000 for their services.
 This is something you can do yourself.
 Please take your realtors advice on what to do.
 Do any obious repairs at this time as well.
 Repairs – Once a buyer has found your home and had a home inspection, there’s a good chance they will request that some repairs be made based on the report.
 In lieu of repairs, they may request a credit at closing instead.
 Budget for surprises.
 Closing Cost Credits – Home buyers have a number of fees that they are responsible for themselves, particularly when getting a mortgage.
 In most cases, the seller can contribute a portion of the fees on behalf of the buyer.
 In slower markets this is fairly common, and can range from 3-6% of the sales price.
 Depending on the market and your homes price point this may be common.
 Marketing – If you choose to sell your home without a Realtor®, you will be responsible for all of your own marketing costs.
 I won’t go too deep in to that here.
 Keep in mind that marketing is a full time job.
 If you want to get the full value of your home use an expert.
 Professional Photos–If you choose to sell your home without a Realtor® you should get professional photos of your home.
 And get these photos labeled and organized in a logical manner.
 The photographer does not do this the realtor organizes and labels.
 This is the first thing potential buyers see.
 It needs to be done well so you make a good first impression and then you get a showing and an offer.
 This is huge in the importance list!!!
 Realtor® Commissions – This is a big sticking point for some people.
 In addition to the marketing plan I just mentioned, you get a dedicated professional and their skill set to help manage the transaction and get your home sold.
 You get access to our connections and our expertise to ensure that your home gets sold for the highest price in the shortest amount of time.
 I’m no magician, but I’m a great marketer and will set realistic expectations up front and keep you updated from start to our closing date.
 The traditional commission is 6%…3% for the Realtor representing the buyers and 3% for the realtor representing the seller..

 De cluttering your Home Have you seen the TV show Hoarders?
 They say there are 10 degrees of hoarders....where do you fall.
 De cluttering your home is the first step.
 If you are contemplating selling your home it is an important step.
-If you're thinking about...read more
+If you're...read more

 10 Tax Breaks for Home Owners The US government has created numerous tax deductions specifically designed for home owners to lower the payments you’ll have to make during tax season.
 You should be to learn as much about them as possible.
 This article is for...read more